foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-custom.md

 </figcaption>
 </figure>

-## Inventory of the Les Paul Classic Custom

-The first Les Paul Classic Custom was produced in 2007 and 2008.
-In 2007, during the [Guitar of the Week](2007-guitar-of-the-week.md) series, five different versions of the Les Paul Classic Custom were produced, each with unique features.

-The Les Paul Classic Custom was also produced in 2011, 2012, and 2014.

 ### A tribute to the Les Paul Custom

 Although Classic Custom guitars looked similar to the Les Paul Custom, some differences could be spotted by a keen eye.